Connecting aspiring writers and editors

 In addition to addressing the product’s structure (IA), we needed to enhance the visual aesthetics as well as incorporate a few essential features.

-NOTE: Medium and LinkedIn.
-Two writing and networking platforms that shared key features, such as: the ability to react to stories, bookmark, follow, and direct message individuals within the platforms.
+NOTE: Medium and LinkedIn, two writing and networking platforms that shared key features.
+Features such as: the ability to react to stories, bookmark, follow, and direct message individuals within the platforms.
 Which were key features missing from Ink Bloom.

 Additional notes from product assessment: